 For this air layering tutorial, we are using a Brazilian Rain Tree, the scientific name Pithecellobium tortum.

 - Sphagnum Moss – Naturally long fibers of this moss make it ideal for air layering technique.
 It holds up to 20 times its weight in water.
 You will use it to wrap the bark and help promote the root development.

-- Concave cutters – Needed to cut spikes and branches.
+- Concave Branch Cutter – Needed to cut spikes and branches.

 - Sharp Shears – Needed for trimming branches.

-- Aluminum foil – You will need it to old the moss in place when you place it around the tree.
+- Aluminum foil – You will need it to hold the moss in place when you place it around the tree.
 Any kind will work.
-Foil hold moss close to the trunk allowing for the water to get in and at the same time gives some room for air movement.
+Foil holds moss close to the trunk allowing for the water to get in and at the same time giving some room for air movement.
 You can also use a plastic bag.